800-756-6168Contact Us nav toggle

 Of course, as a business executive or manager you are curious and interested in what your survey participants have to say.
 You are an expert in the behind-the-scenes aspects of your business never seen by your customers, so you will likely have practical solutions for problems identified in your survey.
 Because of this, though, it may be difficult for you to be objective when writing survey questions or when reviewing customers’ responses.

-Some survey companies may have “one size fits all” survey questions and interpretations of common customer responses to those questions.
+Some survey companies rely on “one size fits all” templates with generic questions and standardized interpretations.
 But your business is unique, as are your customers and their needs.

-Our team of customer experience experts have spent years perfecting multiple types of customer surveys, each designed to help you accomplish a specific set of goals.
-Once your customers have completed a survey, experienced organizational psychologists help you understand what your customers are telling you about their wants, needs, and frustrations in relation to your specific business.
+NBRI’s team of customer experience experts has spent decades designing surveys across every major industry, each tailored to help organizations accomplish a specific set of goals.
+Once your customers complete a survey, experienced organizational psychologists help you understand exactly what they are telling you about their wants, needs, and frustrations in the context of your specific business.

-A well-conducted and interpreted customer survey program enables you to retain and increase a loyal customer base and your satisfied customers will also be more likely to recommend your business to others.
 You are the expert when it comes to your business.
 At NBRI, we are the experts when it comes to customer surveys.
-By working in tandem, we can successfully identify your clear path to profit improvement.
+By working together, we can identify your clear path to profit improvement, backed by 40 years of research experience and one of the most comprehensive customer benchmark databases in the industry.